 unpack_traces()

-is a generic function to strip away the "unnecessary"
+was a generic function to strip away the "unnecessary"

 information of traces_dm_list